wagtail/wagtail/docs/getting_started/tutorial.md

 {% endblock %}
 ```

-We\'re calling the built-in `latest_revision_created_at` field on the `Page`
+We're calling the built-in `latest_revision_created_at` field on the `Page`
 model - handy to know this is always available.

-We haven\'t yet added an \"author\" field to our `BlogPage` model, nor do we have
+We haven't yet added an "author" field to our `BlogPage` model, nor do we have
-a Profile model for authors - we\'ll leave those as an exercise for the reader.
+a Profile model for authors - we'll leave those as an exercise for the reader.

 Clicking the tag button at the bottom of a BlogPost should now render a page
 something like this: